 Things we like:

-- Observatory Hill gives a nice mix of the city skyline and beautiful trees/ nature
+- Observatory Hill gives a nice mix of the city skyline and beautiful trees and nature.

 - Rustic feel of the walls surround the Sydney Observatory.